 Hoover started her coaching career at the University of Missouri-Kansas City from 1994-96, then became an assistant at Virginia Commonwealth for two seasons (1996-98).
 She then spent two seasons at East Carolina (1998-00) before moving on to James Madison (2000-02), where she helped the Dukes to the WNIT Final Four.
 Hoover then made her first stop at Memphis in 2002-03, where she recruited and coached the Lady Tigers' post players.
 She also oversaw academics and the mentor program until she left in August of 2003 to join Ryan's staff at Virginia.

-Following her collegiate playing career (1987-91), Hoover played professionally overseas for the Solna IF Basketball Team in Stockholm, Sweden, from 1991-92.
+As a player, Hoover played professionally overseas following her Wake Forest career for Solna IF Basketball Team in Stockholm, Sweden, from 1991-92.
 She played the 1993 season with Athletes in Action on the USA Fall Exhibition Tour and the Australian spring tour before starting her coaching career.

 Hoover married her husband, John, in 2001 and the two have one daughter, Maggie.